Arclmpulse/group-30-vision/README.md

 Camera being used is an Intel RealSense Depth Camera D415.
 Will keep using this unless it becomes infeasible.

-YOLOv4 and opencv-python will be used as a proof of concept.
-Might upgrade to YOLOv8 if this won't cut it, we'll see.
-Less documentation on that but it is more efficient so...
+RealSense and opencv-python will be used as a proof of concept.
+Might use YOLOV8 if this won't cut it and if there's time to switch to DeepLearning, we'll see.
+Less documentation on that but it is more efficient.

-Will compartmentalize into objects later.
+Will compartmentalize and clean up later.

 ## Naming convention
 When a major function is introduced to the code or massively revamped ie. Thresholding algorithms, Filters, adding new libraries etc. Change the first digit of the version!
 (1.0 -> 2.0)